 Dollar cost averaging (DCA) is the process of investing a set amount of money into an investment.
 You do this at regular intervals, regardless of what the price is.
 Over time, this allows you to buy more shares when the price is low and fewer shares when the price is high.
 Dollar cost averaging is a good strategy to choose if you are unsure what a particular asset will do in the short term.

 Finally, you might want to consider periodically rebalancing your portfolio.
 Rebalancing is the act of selling off parts of your portfolio to get back to your target allocation.
-For example, let’s say you have a target allocation of 60% stocks and 40% bonds.
-However, if the stock market has done really well, your portfolio might be at 80% stocks and only 20% bonds.
-Rebalancing your portfolio will help you get back to 60/40.
+For example, let’s say you have a common target allocation of 60% stocks, 30% bonds, and 10% Bitcoin.
+If Bitcoin does really well, your portfolio might turn into 55% Bitcoin, 30% stocks, and 15% bonds.
+If you want to maintain the 60/30/10 ratio, you can sell off some Bitcoin and use the proceeds to buy more stocks and bonds.

 Risk is a big part of investing.
 However, it’s important to remember that risk isn’t always a bad thing.
 In fact, risk is often thought of as an opportunity for large profits.